Tag Archives: Jesus Christ

 Beauty for Ashes

-In truth it matters little what I see, the truth that I need to stand in is how God sees me?
+In truth, it matters little what I see, but how God sees me.
 Can I believe that Jesus loves me despite myself?
+It may be hard to believe, but he does!
+That’s the truth on which I will stand.

 Proverbs 11:7-8